Online Copyright Infringement Liability Limitation Act: § 512(e) Limitation on Liability of Nonprofit Educational Institutions

 Section 512(e) protects nonprofit educational institutions from liability for the actions of faculty and graduate student employees who place infringing material online.
 For the immunity to apply the materials must not be course materials for a course taught by the faculty or graduate student employee, and the institution must not have received more than two infringement notifications about the same individual, during the preceding 3 years.
 Also, the institution must distribute informational materials about US copyright laws to all the users of its network.

-Universities across the country have been forced to adapt to the Digital Millennium Copyright Act regulations.
+Universities across the country have been forced to adapt to the Digital Millennium Copyright Act (DMCA) regulations.
 The Recording Industry Association of America (RIAA) and the Motion Picture Association of America (MPAA), who are the major representatives of the music and movie industries, are the main organizations who have been enforcing the copyright laws the strongest.
 This started in 2003 as they began to track down the heaviest peer-to-peer users and seek lawsuit against them.
 Most Universities today have set in rules to follow the strict guidelines of the DMCA.
 Offenders are issued subpoenas and disciplinary actions are taken to identify and disable the issue.
 Fortunately for the colleges, the liability of Internet service providers is limited under section 512 of the Copyright Act.